hpe-container-platform-community/learn-kubedirector/docs/about-kd/concepts.md

 The node **Role** defines a set of applications or services and supporting files that run on a given node.
 All **Roles** in an **KubeDirector Application**:
   - can share the same Docker image or have their own Docker image.
-  - can have an application configuration package specified by the **Application Image author**.
-The application configuration package is executed at each life-cycle event allowing the **node** to be customised.
+  - can have an application configuration package that is executed for each life-cycle event allowing the **node** to be customised.